 Babies’ first tooth will probably appear around 6 months of age, but it can range at any time between 4 to 12 months.
 At this stage, you can start cleaning your baby’s gums.
 You can wipe their gums gently with a wet soft washcloth or gauze to remove bacteria after each feeding.

-You may also like to use a finger brush which are available and have soft silicone bristles at the end.
+You may also like to use a finger brush which is available and has soft silicone bristles at the end.
 All you need is to clean your baby’s mouth and remove germs and bits of food.

 Children under 3 years old